If you are planning to laser cut wood, you must know that it can pose a few challenges.

 So, it is strongly recommended to monitor the laser throughout the process to ensure safety

 When wood is laser-cut, it leaves behind a burned edge, which is problematic in most applications.

 When cut at low speed, the char development will be high.
-However, a proper speed only produces minimum charr, for finding that you will have to do many test cuts.
+However, a proper speed only produces minimum charr, and to find that, you will have to do test cuts.